Masters of Evil1 of 30

 What Ebony Maw and the Black Order lack in character development, they make up for in terms of sheer creepiness and the threat they pose to Earth's Mightiest Heroes.

 And of course, without Ebony Maw (a.k.a.
-Squidward), some of Tony Stark's best Avengers: Infinity War jokes wouldn't have made the cut.— George Marston
+Squidward), some of Tony Stark's best Avengers: Infinity War jokes wouldn't have made the cut.

 Ayesha does a tolerable job of threatening the Guardians of the Galaxy until the real villain of the film shows up.
 In the Marvel Cinematic Universe, Ayesha (Elizabeth Debicki) is a high priestess of the principled Sovereign race.
 Her cold demeanor and relentless attitude make her a formidable, if somewhat bland, foe.

 Perhaps it’s not fair to judge her by “main villain” standards, since she doesn’t have to carry too much of the plot by herself.
-Given Guardians of the Galaxy Vol. 2’s post-credits scene, it was a good bet fans would see her again in a bigger role but given James Gunn's dismassal by Disney and the third film going on hiatus, all bets are off. – Marshall Honorof
+Given Guardians of the Galaxy Vol. 2’s post-credits scene however, it's a good bet she'll play a key role in the now back-on-track third film. – Marshall Honorof

 As a villain in the MCU, Ant-Man and the Wasp's Ghost isn't the most vicious one out there (though her phasing powers get some scary uses in the film).
 But what she lacks in bloodthirst, Ghost makes up for in characterization and motivation.